 Schroepfer preferred not to handle parking complaints, often referring them to Garvin.
 As the mother of three boys, she told the Aquin, she knew what it was like to part with money for a parking violation.
 “I sympathize with them,” she said.

-A memorial funeral Mass will be at 10 a.m.
+A memorial funeral Mass was at 10 a.m.
 Friday, July 10, at St. Mark’s Catholic Church, 2001 Dayton Ave., St. Paul, with visitation at the church an hour before the service.
 Read her full obituary here.